attohx/11357227_DCIT_205/README.md

 ## Introduction
 * An Alternative Version of the UGCSD Website.
 * Simple UI and more straight forward.
-* I removed a lot of excessive element.
+* I removed a lot of excessive elements.

 * Checkout the "failed" Bootstrap Version [HERE](https://github.com/attohx/UGCSHUB)
 ## Setup